Updated for 2021

 Parts of the Application Package

 Many programs will require you to fill out an application, submit a few statements, and submit multiple letters of recommendation.
+Some will also require you to submit GRE scores.
 While there is some variation in what types of statements you will be asked to submit, they generally fall into three groups: a personal statement, a research statement, and a diversity statement.
 For a general overview of what physics admissions committees are looking for, see Owens et al 2019.
 The main takeaways from the paper are included as part of the following sections.

 The personal statement is an opportunity for you to introduce yourself to the admissions committee and explain why you want to attend their program.
 In your statement, you will want to explain your personal journey and what your motivation for attending graduate school is.
 In this statement, you can and should include work experience, extracurricular activities, leadership roles, and any other experience relevant to why you would make an excellent student in their program.
 If you have any low grades (think below a “B” or 3.0), you should address why that is, especially if there were extenuating circumstances.